Steven-Dawson18/the_ultimate_hangman_game/README.md

 * Result of guess is displayed to the user.
 * Result of the game is displayed to the user.
 * An option to play again is displayed to the user.

+## Bugs
+### Fixed
+* I found a bug with the user guess when playing.
+If the user didn't enter anything or the user input more than one letter the program would just ask for the user to input a letter again.
+So I added print statements to respont to the user.
+Also if the user input a number the program would jump back to the difficulty level choices.
+To solve this I used a while loop and if elif statement.

+### Unfixed
+* None